 Introducing GORE-TEX ePE

-A big focus in snowwear this season is the introduction of GORE-TEX's new generation membrane, "ePE (expanded Polyethylene) " It replaces the conventional ePTFE, which is difficult to biodegrade and has been criticized for its environmental impact.
-It is an evolved, environmentally friendly material that does not use perfluorocarbons (PFCs).
+One of the biggest talking points for snow wear this season is the introduction of GORE-TEX's new generation membrane, "ePE (expanded polyethylene)"Replacing the conventional ePTFE, which is not easily biodegradable and has been a source of environmental concern, ePE has evolved into an environmentally friendly material that does not use perfluorocarbons (PFCs).

 The major features of ePE are that it is lightweight and flexible, yet maintains the same waterproof and breathable performance as conventional materials, and NORRØNA, Patagonia, ARC'TERYX, and others have already adopted it in their models.
 Selecting materials that are not only functional but also "environmentally responsible" is becoming a new trend in clothing development